Nieuwmarkt in Amsterdam

 Those looking for something to eat will be spoiled for choice here, as the many Nieuwmarkt restaurants are packed almost door to door.
 For Dutch or European cuisine, there are a number of classic restaurants in the surrounding streets, such as the upmarket Ships Chandler's Warehouse, which specialises in large groups, or the rustic Italian Ristorante Gusto.

 Amsterdam's Chinatown surrounds the northern edge of the square, making it the perfect place to come for Chinese, Malaysian and Thai restaurants.
 Some of the Asian Nieuwmarkt restaurants that must not be missed include the authentic Thai restaurant Me Naam Naan, with its acclaimed food and traditionally dressed staff, or any of the three Nam Kee Cantonese restaurants operated by the Chan family just north of the square.

 Nieuwmarkt has traditionally always been a market square, and that continues today.
 Throughout the week, one or two stalls can be found usually on the west side of the square.
 On the weekends, however, the market comes alive with the farmer's market selling organic fruit and vegetables every Saturday and the antiques market with its selection of oddities, clothing and decorations every Sunday from May to October.

 Its location in the heart of the city centre means that Nieuwmarkt is close to a number of hotels and hostels.
 These range in price and service from the cheap and cheerful Shelter City Christian Hostel on the edge of the Red Light District and the Globe hostel in the heart of the Zeedijk to the upscale, 5-star Grand Hotel Amrath just a short distance away on Prins Hendrikkade.
 Apart from the hotels there are several quality apartments for rent on Nieuwmarkt.

-Around Nieuwmarkt in Amsterdam
+Nieuwmarkt in Amsterdam on the map

 Everything within 0.5km